Saturday, 21 April 2012

 “So what’s the point with all that religious stuff of yours?”

-“I don’t know those answers... but surely there has to be something more to life than this.”
+“I don’t know all the answers... but surely there has to be something more to life than this.”
 I insisted while feeling all the more shallow, because in that moment I felt shaken about what I'd claimed to believe in.

 “This is what life’s all about.... and this's why we’re here!” and right away turning his attention to a very attractive young lady at a neighbouring table.

-Whether from confidence or bravado, Jim gave her a friendly hand wave, but she turned her head to look the other way.
-Even I understood this much female body language.
+Whether from confidence or bravado, Jim gave her a friendly smile and hand wave, but she turned her head to look the other way.
+Even I understood that much female body language.

-“She may be why you’re here but I have no idea why I’m here.”
-I countered, and knowing too that in spite of our friendship, our beliefs and values would remain incongruent.
+“She may be why you’re here but I have no idea why I’m here.” knowing that in spite of our friendship, our beliefs and values would remain incongruent.

 “Tell me, how can you you believe in God?
 How do you even know if there is a God?” now sounding more curious than derisive.